 If engine is equipped with a muffler deflector, inspect periodically.
 Replace with correct part.

-- 22. Do not check for spark, or crank engine while the spark plug or spark plug wire is removed. - 23.
-Always remove the wire from the spark plug when servicing engine or equipment.
-This is to prevent accidental starting.
+- Do not check for spark, or crank the engine while the spark plug or spark plug wire removed. - Do not run engine with air cleaner or air cleaner cover removed.